Pugachev's Rebellion: Indigenous involvement

-The Mordovians, Mari, Udmurts, and Chuvash (from the Volga and Kama basin) for example, joined the revolt because they were upset by Russian attempts to convert them to Orthodoxy.
+The Mordvins, Mari, Udmurts, and Chuvash (from the Volga and Kama basin) for example, joined the revolt because they were upset by Russian attempts to convert them to Orthodoxy.
 These groups lived within Russia's borders, but held onto their language and culture.
 During the Pugachev Rebellion, these natives responded by assassinating Orthodox clergy members.
 Because the natives professed allegiance to Pugachev, the rebel leader had no choice but to implicitly condone their actions as part of his rebellion.

 The Tatars (from the Volga and Kama basin) were the indigenous group with the most complex political structure.
 They were most closely associated with Russian culture because they had lived within the empire's borders since the 16th century.
 Many Tatars owned land or managed factories.
 As more integrated members of the Russian Empire, the Tatars rebelled in objection to the poll tax and their military and service obligations.
 The Tatars were closely associated with the Cossacks and were a crucial part of Pugachev's recruitment efforts.

 As a group, the Bashkirs had the most unified involvement in the rebellion.
 The Bashkirs were nomadic herdsman, angered by newly arrived Russian settlers who threatened their way of life.
 Russians built factories and mines, began farming on the Bashkir's former land, and tried to get the Bashkirs to abandon their nomadic life and become farmers too.
 When fighting broke out, Bashkir village leaders preached that involvement in the rebellion would end Russian colonialism, and give the Bashkirs the political autonomy and cultural independence they desired.
 The Bashkirs were crucial to Pugachev's rebellion.
 Some of the memorable leaders of the rebellion, like Salavat Yulaev were Bashkirs, and historian Alan Bodger argues that the rebellion might have died in the beginning stages were it not for the Bashkir's involvement.
 In spite of their integral role, Bashkirs fought for different reasons than many of the Cossacks and peasants, and sometimes their disparate objectives disrupted Pugachev's cause.
 There are accounts of Bashkirs, upset over their lost land, taking peasant land for themselves.
 Bashkirs also raided factories, showing their aggression towards Russian expansion and industrialization.
 Pugachev thought that these raids were ill-advised and not helpful towards his cause.